nemmusu/gpt-api/README.md

 ```

 ## Interface <a name="interface"></a>
 The interface implemented in `gui.pyw` uses PyQt5.
-To install PyQt5, run the command:
+To install PyQt5, run the following command:
 ```shell
 pip install pyqt5
 ```
-To run the GUI interface, use the command:
+To run the GUI interface, execute the following command:
 ```shell
 python gui.pyw
 ```